 FEDERAL WATER LAWS - The bulk of federal acts and regulations relating to water deal with inter-jurisdictional issues and national concern for the protection of water.
 The majority of the power to regulate water is placed within the provincial governments.
 Should issues be of national concern, the Canada Water Act allows the Minister of the Environment to upload the responsibility for only that issue or watershed to the federal government.

 IMPORTANT FEDERAL WATER LAWS:

-- Canada Water Act 1985
+- Canada Water Act

-- Canadian Environmental Protection Act 1999

-- Department of the Environment Act 1985

-- Dominion Water Power Act 1985
+- Dominion Water Power Act

-- Fisheries Act 1985
+- Impact Assessment Act